The friendly bartender is back; buh-bye to the leather-aproned hipster

 Related: This Gene Might Affect How Much You Like to Drink

-Clayton Rollins, who owns Lucky Rooster in Hilton Head, told NBC, "The bar is getting back to customer service.
+Clayton Rollison, who owns Lucky Rooster in Hilton Head, told NBC, "The bar is getting back to customer service.
 Craft cocktails are just the norm now."

 "If you look at how a restaurant is set up from a service side, it's a lot easier for a bartender to have an intimate experience with guests sitting at bar," he said.
 "You're at eye level, only separated by two to three feet.
 Generally the bartender has some time to engage.
 There's this communal experience that doesn't necessarily happen at a restaurant table where the server is standing up."